Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 That happens every year during the flu season.

-It was just bullshit because it was supposed to be never too long to spread, and then you know, we still have places that are like.
+It was just bullshit because it was supposed to be never too long to slow the spread.

-And then they were that was largely because it was centrally planned because you had the governor orchestrating having the elderly housed with COVID patients.
+And then that was largely because it was centrally planned, because you had the governor orchestrating having the elderly housed with COVID patients.

 And why would we not believe that during a pandemic?